-All plants of the susceptible parents were susceptible (score of > 5) under both greenhouse and field conditions.
-In the F2 and BCP1, there was a clear-cut segregation either for resistant plants (score of ≤ 3) or for susceptible plants (score of > 5), and no plant had a score of 4 and 5 for blast reaction under both greenhouse and field conditions.
-All plants of the two resistant parents were resistant under both greenhouse and field conditions.
-All plants in all four F1s and their corresponding four BCP2s were also resistant to blast under greenhouse and field conditions (Table 1).
-The F2 population from cross ICMB 89111 × ICMR 06222 had a good fit to the segregation ratio of 3R: 1S in both the greenhouse and field screens, indicating dominant monogenic control of blast resistance.
-The BCP_1 of this cross had good fit to the 1R: 1S ratio expected for monogenic inheritance in both greenhouse and field screens.
-The F2 of cross ICMB 95444 \times ICMR 06222 also gave good fit to the segregation ratio of 3R : 1S in both greenhouse and field screens, and BCP1 segregation of this cross had good fit to 1R : 1S segregation ratio in field screen but not in the greenhouse where excess of susceptible plants was observed.
-The resistant parent ICMR 07555 when crossed to the susceptible parents ICMB 89111 and ICMB 95444 gave a good fit to segregation ratio of 3R : 1S in the F_2 in both greenhouse and field screens, again indicating monogenic control of blast resistance.
-The BCP1 ratio of these crosses had significant deviations from the expected 1R : 1S segregation ratio because of the excess of susceptible plants in both the greenhouse and field experiments.
-Thus, in all five cases of BCP1 where segregation ratio had significant deviation from the expected 1R : 1S ratio, it was because of the excess of susceptible plants, which most likely could have resulted from some selfing in the susceptible parents that were used as female parents in deriving the BCP1 generation.
-Such deviation from expected ratio could also result from segregation distortion caused by segregation distortion loci identified in pearl millet (Busso et al. 1995), although segregation distortion appears less likely cause of the deviation from expected ratios that almost all were found in BCP1 and not in the F2 generation of all crosses.
+All the plants of the susceptible parents were susceptible (score of >5) both under greenhouse and field conditions.
+In the F_2 and BCP_1 there was clear cut segregation either for resistant plants (score of \leq 3) or susceptible plants

+(score of >5), and no plant had score of 4 and 5 for blast reaction both under greenhouse and field conditions.
+All the plants of the two resistant parents were resistant both under greenhouse and field conditions.
+All plants in all the four F1s and their corresponding four BCP2s were also resistant to blast under greenhouse and field conditions (Table 1).
+The F2 population from cross ICMB 89111 x ICMR 06222 had a good fit to the segregation ratio of 3R:1S in both the greenhouse and field screens, indicating dominant monogenic control of blast resistance.
+The BCP1 of this cross had good fit to the 1R:1S ratio expected for monogenic inheritance in both greenhouse and field screens.
+The F2 of cross ICMB 95444 x ICMR 06222 also gave good fit to the segregation ratio of 3R:1S in both greenhouse and field screens, and BCP1 segregation of this cross had good fit to 1R:1S segregation ratio in field screen but not in the greenhouse where excess of susceptible plants were observed.
+The resistant parent ICMR 07555 when crossed to the susceptible parents ICMB 89111 and ICMB 95444 gave a good fit to segregation ratio of 3R:1S in the F2 both in greenhouse and field screens, again indicating monogenic control of blast resistance.
+The BCP1 ratio of these crosses had significant deviations from the expected 1R:1S segregation ratio due to excess of susceptible plants in both the greenhouse and field experiments.
+Thus, in all the five cases of BCP1 where segregation ratio had significant deviation from the expected 1R:1S ratio, it was due to excess of susceptible plants, which most likely could have resulted from some selfing in the susceptible parents that were used as female parents in deriving the BCP1 generation.
+Such deviation from expected ratio could also result from segregation distortion caused by segregation distortion loci identified in pearl millet (Busso et al. 1995), although segregation distortion appears less likely cause of the deviation from expected ratios which almost all were found in BCP1 and not in the F_2 generation of all crosses.